miguoliang/old_blog/code/_posts/2019-12-25-how-to-use-amp-img-tag-to-display-image-in-jekyll.md

 Open *_site/2019/12/amp-img.html*, and you can find no `img` tag in it, and `amp-img` insteads.

-*My blog you are reading is a great practice of AMP Pages in Jekyll, and you can find its code in my [Github repository](https://github.com/miguoliang/miguoliang.github.io.git).*
+*My blog you are reading is an excellent practice of AMP Pages in Jekyll, and you can find its code in my [Github repository](https://github.com/miguoliang/miguoliang.github.io.git).*

 ## Conclusion

-AMP components are powerful, well-tested and SEO friendly.
+AMP components are robust, well-tested, and SEO friendly.
 Google recommends AMP Pages in modern website design and development.
-To Lazy-load images is essential for the website performance, and we can use `amp-img` tags without scripts.
+To Lazy-load images is essential for the website performance, and we can use AMP image tags (`amp-img`) without scripts.